Flow Behavior Passing Through a Porous Medium, ANSYS Fluent Training

 Porous Media Introduction

 Studying fluid flow in porous media is one of the most widely used fields of science.
 A porous medium is made up of mostly perforated materials and contains pores and void spaces within itself.
 Various body tissues such as skin, bones, kidneys, and lungs can be considered as a porous medium.
 Porous media are widely used in a variety of industries such as food, oil, textiles, building materials, insulation, filters, and membranes.

 Flow Behavior Project description

-In this project, fluid flow through a porous medium with 3 different porosities, is investigated.
+In this project, fluid flow through a porous medium with 3 different porosities, is investigated by ANSYS Fluent software.
 The fluid domain consists of an upstream flow domain, a porous medium domain, and a downstream flow domain.
 The standard k-epsilon model with the use of standard wall function is activated for solving fluid flow inside the computational domain.
 The energy model is also activated.

 Geometry and mesh

 The geometry of this project is designed in ANSYS design modeler® and is meshed in ANSYS meshing®.
 The mesh type is structured and the element number is 35017.